lawitschka/rethinkdb_nightly/README.md

-# Node MongoDB / S3 Backup
+# Node RethinkDB / S3 Backup

+*Original work is from [Swift](https://github.com/theycallmeswift/node-mongodb-s3-backup).
+I just moved a few things around to accommodate RethinkDB*

-This is a package that makes backing up your mongo databases to S3 simple.
+This is a package that makes backing up your RethinkDB databases to S3 simple.
 The binary file is a node cronjob that runs at midnight every day and backs up the database specified in the config file.

 ## Installation

-    npm install mongodb_s3_backup -g
+    npm install rethinkdb_nightly -g

 ## Configuration